What is Concurrent Enrollment?

 How does it work?

-Under the Weber State University Concurrent Enrollment model, students take college classes in high school from high school faculty members who are certified by WSU to be qualified adjunct faculty.
-As in a traditional student-university relationship, students are required to be admitted to the university and then have to register for courses.
+Under the Weber State University Concurrent Enrollment model, students take college classes in high school from high school instructors who are certified by WSU to be qualified adjunct faculty.
+Students are required to be admitted to Weber State University and register for courses through their high school and the university.
 Concurrent Enrollment students can earn up to 30 credits in one academic year.